abugher/ait/README.md

 Android Imaging Tools

-This is a set of functions and scripts intended to facilitate ad hoc deployment of various types of images for Android devices (system image, recovery image, etc) as well development of complete upgrade paths for specific devices.
+This is to facilitate deployment of stock images to Android devices.

-Stock devices are probably better served by OTA updates, and a reputable after-market image will come with its own update routines.
-The envisioned use case for AIT is devices running modified (eg rooted) stock firmware.

-If you want to play with the functions:

-  source ait
+"Deployment" includes applying a recovery image, installing a superuser application, backup and restore of user data, etc.

+The primary use case is a rooted stock image.
+Over-the-air updates are more convenient, if running without root.
+A good after-market image should come with its own self-update system, so you don't need to bother with my buggy scripts.

+Personally, I like to stay with mostly stock software when possible, but I want root access, and I also want updates.
+I found the process of deploying a stock image, then reapplying the recovery image, then rooting again, to be a bit tedious, so I have attempted to automate that process with the script "update_device".

 Files:

-  - ait - This is a library of functions.
-This is the big blob of code sourced by smaller scripts.

-  - device.conf - Device specific settings.
+  - lib - Libraries.
+(A shell script that just defines functions is a library, right?
+Sure.)

+  - platforms - Configuration files for specific device models.
+(A shell script that just sets variables is a configuration file, right?
+Yeah, totally.)

+  - profiles - Configuration files for individual devices, typically named for the user.

-  - upgrade\_nexus - Script for upgrading a Nexus device, tested with Nexus 5.
+  - upgrade\_device - Script for upgrading a device.